7 Ways to Get Out of Credit Card Debt

 - If credit card debt is causing you financial stress, or is stopping you from pursuing your financial goals, it could be time to take action.
 As a good way to start getting a handle on credit card debt, see the suggestions below.

 Here are 7 Life Hacks to get out of credit card debt:

-You may need to make some sacrifices so you can direct as much money as possible toward your credit card balances.
+You may need to make some short-term sacrifices so you can direct as much money as possible toward your credit card balances.
 Cut back on eating out.
 Avoid going to concerts or the movie theater.
 Take a vacation close to home, or even consider a staycation.
 If you have cable or satellite TV, you may be surprised how much you can save if you call and try to negotiate a better rate.
-It can seem painful to cut the things you enjoy.
+It can seem painful to cut the things you enjoy, and if that is outside of your comfort zone, then it might not be a good suggestion for you.
 Try to stay focused on your long-term goal, and find creative and inexpensive ways to replace more costly non-essentials.

 We Can Help You With Free Financial Coaching

 Remember, getting out of credit card debt requires commitment, discipline, and a strategic plan.
 You are not alone.
 When you connect with the trusted national nonprofit GreenPath Financial Wellness, you can tailor these ideas to your specific circumstances, to understand your options for your financial well-being.

 GreenPath offers free financial counseling and education to support people in paying off debt.
 Our professional, caring coaches will explain your options, including paying off your debt on your own or using a Debt Management PlanDebt Management Plan.
 They’ll support you to develop a personalized spending plan that works for you.

 With a multi-decade career in communications, Julie Rogier serves on GreenPath’s content marketing team.
 She has presented on financial wellness for groups including the 2021 and 2022 Financial Services Midwest Summit, and regularly writes about financial health and wellness for several publications including U.S. News and World Report.